jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 Maven SDK is where you need to start.

 A quick word about versions.
-This tutorial assumes you are using Alfresco Maven SDK 4.1 which works with Alfresco 6.2 and higher.
+This tutorial assumes you are using Alfresco Maven SDK 4.2 which works with Alfresco 7.0.
+If you are using a version of Alfresco older than 7.0 but greater than or equal to 6.2, you can use version 4.1 of the SDK.
 If you are using a version of Alfresco older than 6.2 but greater than or equal to 6.0.1, you can use version 4.0 of the SDK.
 If you are using a version of Alfresco older than 6.0.1 but greater than or equal to 4.2.7, you can use version 3.0.1 of the SDK.
 The biggest difference between 4.0 and 3.0.1 is the use of Docker instead of an embedded Tomcat and in-memory database.

 If you are using a version of Alfresco newer than 4.0 but older than 4.2.7 you can use version 2.x of the SDK.
 You can use the 2.x version of the SDK with this